vanessamiranda/vanessamiranda.github.io/_pages/about.md

    image: "/images/KL.jpg"
 ---

-I'm Vanessa, a +9 years experienced digital media / eCommerce specialist with +4 years proven track record in the data analytics domain in organisations such as like Microsoft, Hewlett-Packard (HP), and AirAsia.
+I'm Vanessa, a +9 years experienced digital media / eCommerce specialist with +4 years proven track record in the data analytics domain in organisations such as Microsoft, Hewlett-Packard (HP) and AirAsia.
 Turning data into insights and, turning insights into value; has always been my passion.

 I am skilled in key data-science steps: data pre-processing, application of statistical modeling, data visualization and results communication.